-Perched along the Xiang River, Changsha is located in south central China and exists as the capital city of Hunan province.
-With a history spanning some 3,000 years, it enjoys abundant cultural and historical riches and a reputation for plentiful agricultural produce.
+Perched along the Xiang River, Changsha is the capital of Hunan Province (south central China).
+With a history spanning some 3,000 years, it is a cultural and historical treasure.

-Some of the oldest landmarks include the Yuelu Academy upon the slopes of Mt Yeulu, west of Changsha.
-Built in 976, it's an institution of learning whose millennium of existence rivals even the ancient English universities of Oxford and Cambridge.
+Some of its oldest landmarks include the Yuelu Academy on the slopes of Mount Yuelu.
+Built in 976, it's an institution of learning whose legacy rivals the ancient English universities of Oxford and Cambridge.
 It managed to survive under many dynasties, including the Song, Yuan, Ming and Qing.

-Indeed, the country's iconic former leader, central to the Chinese Communist Revolution, was born in the village of Shaoshan, around 130 km (81 miles) out from Changsha.
-Mao Zedong's hometown serves as both a memorial for the Chinese who wish to pay their respects as well as a tourist site for interested foreigners who want to learn more about China's past.
+Indeed, the country's iconic former leader was born in the village of Shaoshan, around 47 miles (77 km) outside Changsha.
+Mao Zedong's hometown serves as a memorial for Chinese who wish to pay their respects, and as a tourist site for anyone interested in learning more about China's recent past.

-Perhaps the most notable archaeological find is the Mawangdui Han Tombs in eastern Changsha, containing within them the mummified remains of a woman from the Western Han Dynasty.
-On top of this, the Hunan Provincial Museum has more than 110,000 artefacts, ranging from the Neolithic Age to the Qing Dynasty, as well as more objects from the aforementioned tombs themselves.
+The Mawangdui Han Tombs stand out among the city's many must-see attractions.
+They contain the mummified remains of a woman from the Western Han Dynasty.
+Added to this, the Hunan Provincial Museum has more than 110,000 artefacts, ranging from the Neolithic Age to the Qing Dynasty, as well as more objects from the tombs themselves.

-While replete with historical treasures, the city itself is modern and vibrant, thanks largely to a rebuilding period after the Sino-Japanese War and a widespread fire in 1938.
-Changsha is known as a 'garden city', with a green programme helping to better the environment and its dynamics with urban areas.
-Magnolias and blossoms spring up throughout the region and during spring, the surrounding fields bloom with colourful rape flowers.
-Nevertheless, it still has a buzzing commercial district with dozens of high rises and financial centres.
+Historical significance aside, Changsha is modern and vibrant, thanks largely to a rebuilding period after the Sino-Japanese War and a widespread fire in 1938.
+It's also known as a 'garden city', following the influence of a green programme begun to better the environment and its dynamics with urban areas.
+Magnolias and blossoms spring up throughout the region.
+That said, the city still has a buzzing commercial district, with dozens of high rises and financial centres.

-For those looking to relax in nature, the Mt Dawei National Forest Park offers clear waterfalls, running streams and mountaintop lakes.
-There is also the option of the scenic Huan Martyr's Park, a pleasant lake dedicated to those who passed away creating the communist government.
-Alternatively, thrill seekers will love bungee jumping at the Window of the World.
+For visitors looking to relax in nature, the Mount Dawei National Forest Park offers clear waterfalls, running streams and mountaintop lakes.
+Huan Martyr's Park is another option.
+The pleasant lake is dedicated to those who passed away creating the communist government.
+Thrill seekers will love bungee jumping at the Window of the World.